Uniswap/org-v1/src/pages/docs/v2/01-smart-contracts/01-architecture.md

 [Source code](https://github.com/Uniswap/uniswap-v2-core)

 The core consists of a singleton [factory](#factory) and many [exchanges](#exchanges), which the factory is responsible for creating and indexing.
 These contracts are quite minimal, even brutalist.
 The simple rationale for this is that contracts with a smaller surface area are easier to reason about, less bug-prone, and more functionally elegant.
 Perhaps the biggest upside of this design is that many desired properties of the system can be asserted directly in the code, leaving little room for error.
 One downside, however, is that core contracts are somewhat user-unfriendly.
-In fact, interacting directly with these contracts is not recommended, and can be unsafe (for the user, not the core).
-This is why periphery contracts, responsible for ensuring user safety, exist.
+In fact, interacting directly with these contracts is not recommended for most use cases.
+Instead, a periphery contract should be used.

 ## Factory